 - Selling what you can do.

 - Selling who you’ve become.

 What can you make or do?

 I’ve found that this is one of the easiest businesses for a 9–5 employee to start.
 Why?
 Because it is based on what you already have several years of experience doing in your day-to-day job.
-You have either been providing a variety of services, creating some type of product, or maybe even a little of both.
+You have either been providing a variety of services, creating some product, or maybe even a little of both.

 Examples from my social circle: